 May 2018 First Bristol University Press titles published

 The first BUP journal (Journal of Public Finance and Public Choice) and book (Squaring the circle on Brexit) publish.

 2018 Choice Outstanding Academic Title winner

-Inequality and African American Health by Shirley Hill is included on the prestigious list.
+Inequality and African American Health by Shirley Hill is our first title to be included on the prestigious list.

 2019 Launch of Transforming Society blog